 Waivers allow people with disabilities to have more control over their lives and to remain active participants in their communities.
-Eligible individuals must meet specific financial criteria, must have a level of care specification and can be of any age.
+Eligible individuals must meet specific financial criteria and have a level of care specification.
+Eligible individuals can be of any age.

 Types of Waivers

-Level One Waivers – services provided by a Level One Waiver can include: respite, specialized medical equipment, supported employment, transportation, and vocational habilitation.
+Level One Waivers – services provided by a Level One Waiver can include: Adult Day/Vocational Habilitation services, individual employment, respite, specialized medical equipment, and transportation.

-Individual Options (IO) Waiver – services provided by an IO Waiver can include: adult day services, adult family living, community respite, homemaker/personal care services, remote monitoring equipment, supported employment, and transportation.
+Individual Options (IO) Waiver – services provided by an IO Waiver can include: Adult Day/Vocational Habilitation services, shared living, community respite, homemaker/personal care services, assistive technology, individual employment, and transportation.

-Self-Empowered Life Funding (SELF) Waiver – services provided by a SELF Waiver can include community inclusion and respite, integrated employment, support brokerage, and residential respite.
+Self-Empowered Life Funding (SELF) Waiver – services provided by a SELF Waiver can include community respite, participant-directed homemaker/personal care, participant-directed goods and services, individual employment, support brokerage, and residential respite.

 How is a Waiver Funded?